rehierl/node-tree-outliner/3-4-0-design-5.md

 conflict, will be referred to as "the default scope of a section".

 A generic definition of the end of a section can only define a section's default scope.
-In principle, additional rules can still be defined that can be used to further limit the scope of a section (hence, default scope).
+However, additional rules can in principle still be defined that can be used to further limit the scope of a section (hence, default scope).

 **CLARIFICATION**
 The search for an event that could be used to define the end of a section, with